xxks-kkk/linuxjedi.co.uk/content/blog/2017/03/31/binary-heap.md

 key in $X$, with the exception of the root (which has no parent).
 In other words, every node is less than or equal to its children.

-This property guarantees that the root node is always the smallest node.
+This property guarantees that the root node is always the smallest node [^1].

-\* ---- Note ---- *

-> The heap order property is for min heap.
-If you want to have a max heap, then
-> the heap order property should be that every node is greater than or equal to
-> its children.

 Here are some examples: